KatieHill-Fr-Gr/catseye-frontend/README.md

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/trello/trello-plain-wordmark.svg"
 	alt="Trello" width="80" height="60" />

-I created the UI/UX design in Figma using a template and planned the build using Trello.
+I created the UI/UX design in Figma using a template and designed a component-based architecture with a clear separation of concerns.
+I then planned the build using a Trello board, focusing on a different feature each day.

-#### UI/UX design (Figma)
+#### 1) UI/UX design (Figma)

 <img width="1392" height="772" alt="Catseye_UI" src="https://github.com/user-attachments/assets/455c5194-cd42-47b4-b7f1-a47159e839b6" />